Positive Covid cases triple in Niagara, hospitalizations low

 Positive cases of the COVID-19 virus tripled in Niagara County within the past seven days from 952 testing positive between Dec.
 23 through Dec.
 29 and then 2,916 testing positive between Dec.
 30 and Jan.
 5.

-The reasons of this could be multiple, Niagara County Health Commissioner Dan Stapleton explained Thursday, and noted that this week has been the busiest of the entire pandemic.
+The reasons for this could be multiple, Niagara County Health Commissioner Dan Stapleton explained Thursday, and noted that this week has been the busiest of the entire pandemic.

 Much like last year, the number of COVID-19 cases have spiked directly after the holidays.